-In 1984 the two founding members*, who were working for the Salvation Army, realized that there was a need for emergency and temporary housing that was not being met by existing Salvation Army programs.
-Since a solution remained beyond the capabilities or mandate of the local Salvation Army at that time, they felt called by God to step out in faith and provide shelter for those they saw in need.
+In 1984 the two founding members, who were working for the Salvation Army, realized that there was a need for emergency and temporary housing that was not being met by existing programs in Nanaimo.
+They felt called by God to step out in faith and provide shelter for those they saw in need.

 No. Island Crisis Care Society works in cooperation with many community agencies, including the Salvation Army, but we are not part of that organization.

 Island Crisis Care Society is an independent entity with members from a broad spectrum of society.
 While started by people of faith, ICCS is interested in working with any group that wishes to help us in our work with those in need.

 Through housing and outreach programs, ICCS helps people in crisis stabilize and find the support, resources, and services they need to recover and be well.
 Currently, we run 13 programs across 7 sites where we address the needs of over 250 individuals a day who have experienced or are at risk of homelessness.
 These include Assisted Living programs that provide specialized ‘stabilization’ supports for clients in substance use or mental health crisis, spaces for Supportive Recovery, Supportive Housing for people not yet quite ready to live independently, Transitional Housing for people who are nearly ready to live independently, and Outreach Support and access to Subsidized Housing for those who are just starting to live independently.
 We are also developing programs to offer pre-employment and employment skills training for clients who are ready to step forward and contribute in a new way to the wider community.